Hunter looking through binoculars

 Shifting into a later fall hunt or early spring when the trees no longer have foliage, you are now in a predominately brown and grey environment.
 Here is where a ghillie (leafy suit) works very well.
 Or you can opt for a camo pattern like the Realtree Timber, which helps you blend in with the surrounding trees.

 If you’re into a more digital pattern like those found on Sitka, Optifade Subalpine would be your best bet for early fall hunts.
-This pattern will also fare well in the spring as the pattern consists of a combination of brown, cream and green.
-Sitka’s Open Country camo pattern would work well in a late fall or early spring hunt as its colours are predominantly brown and grey.
+This pattern will also fare well in the spring as the digital camo pattern consists of a combination of brown, cream and green.
+Consider something like Sitka’s Open Country turkey camo pattern that’s predominantly brown and greay for a late fall or early spring hunt.

 Best Camouflage for Turkey Hunting